-Pricing and reimbursement procedures in Spain entail a great deal of negotiation.
+P&R procedures in Spain entail a great deal of negotiation.
 As in any negotiation, defining a strategy will be of great importance.
 When doing so, companies must not forget that budgetary constraints in Spain are important, so they must be ready to be confronted with incredibly strong positions by the authorities that intervene in the process.